juejuew/scRNA-seq_clustering_to_Twitter_clustering/README.md

 ## Implement and evaluate the proposed workflow
 ##### In the folder `P3_Proposed_workflow`
 * In the third step, we implement the proposed workflow that is based on Monocle3.
 Before the implementation and the evaluation, use `HCCA_jobs.ipynb` to obtain the labels from the hand-created classification algorithm.
-We use these labels as the ground truth for the topic of "jobs" tweets.
-Moreover, use `HCCA_validation_jobs.ipynb` -> `validation_of_HCCA.ipynb` to validate the hand-created classification algorithm.
+We use these labels as the ground truth for the topics of "jobs" tweets.
+Moreover, you can use `HCCA_validation_jobs.ipynb` -> `validation_of_HCCA.ipynb` to validate the hand-created classification algorithm.